sampscl/open_boss/README.md

 Not So Urgent

 - [ ] Reorganize documentation
+- [ ] Docker registry for pre-built images
 - [ ] Stop Cook button for quick, common, change to a cook
 - [ ] Virtual field in devices to support offline/online flag
 - [ ] Some sort of automated installer or instructions